Miguel Cairo: Cincinnati Reds (2010–2012)

-Venezuela League
+Venezuela Winter League

 In between seasons, Cairo played winter ball with the Leones del Caracas and Cardenales de Lara clubs of the Venezuelan League during the 1993–2003 seasons, hitting .286 with a .351 slugging average in 358 games.
 Additionally, he hit .308 for the 2000–2001 Cardenales champion team en route to the 2001 Caribbean Series, where he batted .360 and slugged .680 with six RBI.

-Post-playing career
+Coaching career

+Cincinnati Reds
-On February 14, 2013, the Reds announced that Cairo would operate as a special assistant to General Manager Walt Jocketty, effectively ending his playing career.

-At the end of spring training the Reds third base coach Mark Berry was diagnosed with throat cancer, then Cairo filled as the team's bench coach while Chris Speier moved to third base.
-With Berry's return Cairo moved back to his intended spot as assistant to Jocketty.
+On February 14, 2013, the Reds announced that Cairo would operate as a special assistant to general manager Walt Jocketty, effectively ending his playing career.
+At the end of spring training, Reds third base coach Mark Berry was diagnosed with throat cancer, leading Cairo to fill in as the team's bench coach while Chris Speier moved to third base coach.
+With Berry's return, Cairo moved back to his intended role as assistant to Jocketty.
+Cairo worked as a special assistant through 2017.

+Chicago White Sox

-He worked for the New York Yankees in Player Development and was an occasional infield coordinator throughout the Yankee minor league system.
+Cairo worked for the New York Yankees in player development and was a minor league infield coordinator from 2018 to 2020.

-On November 18, 2020, the Chicago White Sox announced that he would join the coaching staff.
-He is serving as the bench coach for manager Tony La Russa.
+On November 18, 2020, the Chicago White Sox announced that Cairo would join their coaching staff as bench coach under manager Tony La Russa.
 On August 12, 2021, Cairo managed the White Sox to victory over the Yankees in the first Field of Dreams game, as Tony La Russa was unavailable due to a family funeral.

-On August 31, 2022, Cairo was named acting manager of the White Sox while manager Tony La Russa underwent testing for an unnamed medical condition.
+On August 31, 2022, Cairo was named acting manager of the White Sox while La Russa underwent testing for an unnamed medical condition.
+The White Sox went 18–16 under Cairo and failed to reach the playoffs.
+After the season, general manager Rick Hahn said Cairo deserved to interview for the managerial job, which went to Pedro Grifol.

+New York Mets

+During the 2023 season, Cairo served as the New York Mets minor league field coordinator.

+Washington Nationals

+On November 10, 2023, Cairo agreed to join the Washington Nationals as bench coach.

+On July 7, 2025, Cairo was named interim manager of the Nationals following the firing of Dave Martinez.
+He won his first game as the Nationals manager in an 8–2 win against the St. Louis Cardinals on July 9.
+Under Cairo, the Nationals went 29–43.
+After the 2025 season, Cairo interviewed with the Nationals for the manager position, but the team did not select him, instead choosing Blake Butera as its next manager.

+Baltimore Orioles

+On November 15, 2025, the Baltimore Orioles hired Cairo to serve as the team's infield coach.

+Managerial record

 Personal life

-Cairo's son, Christian, was drafted in the fourth-round of the 2019 Major League Baseball Draft by the Cleveland Indians.
-He spent the 2019 season with the Rookie League Arizona League Indians, playing in 46 games and hitting .178 with three doubles, a triple and no home runs.
+Cairo is married and has two children.
+His son Christian is a professional baseball player who was drafted in the fourth round of the 2019 MLB draft by the then-Cleveland Indians (now Cleveland Guardians).